 Recommended Hotel: Residence Inn New York Manhattan/Central Park Residence Inn New York/Central Park

 2. Carnegie Science Center, Pittsburgh

 Plenty of scientific adventures can be experienced overnight during themed sleepovers held monthly at the Carnegie Science Center.
 October's Halloween Bash Sleepover guarantees to make your hair stand on end -- literally -- and December's Polar Express Sleepover will get your family in the holiday spirit.
 Sleepovers include live shows, an Omnimax movie, theme-related activities, and free time to explore the museum exhibits.
 Late-night snacks and breakfast are included, as well.
 Bring a sleeping bag and a pillow.
 Sleepovers begin at 6 p.m. and end at 9:30 a.m., with more time to explore the exhibits during the day.
 The cost per person is $95, which includes general admission for the next day.

 Recommended Hotel: Omni William Penn Hotel Omni William Penn Hotel

 3. Field Museum, Chicago

 The Field's resident T-Rex, Sue, welcomes families with children ages 6 to 12 to its "Dozin' with the Dinos" sleepovers at the museum.
 Guests of the popular Chicago museum will excavate fossils, examine Sue bones and spread out their sleeping bags near the Field's most popular exhibits.
-Tickets are an additional $10 over regular museum admission rates.
-Premium family packages reserve sleeping spots in the Evolving Planet exhibition available for $78 per person.
-Sleepovers in Dinosaur Hall and a behind-the-scenes guided tours, starting at $63 per person.
+Tickets are $65 per person, with premium packages for sleeping i sleeping spots in the Evolving Planet exhibition available for $78 per person.
+Sleepovers in Dinosaur Hall and a behind-the-scenes tour are $90 per person.
 Programs begin at 5:45 p.m. and end the next day at 9 a.m.